kubeflow/website/content/en/docs/components/spark-operator/user-guide/volcano-integration.md

 ## Run Spark Application with Volcano scheduler

-Now, we can run a updated version of spark application (with `batchScheduler` configured), for instance:
+Now, we can run an updated version of spark application (with `batchScheduler` configured), for instance:

 ```yaml
 apiVersion: sparkoperator.k8s.io/v1beta2